OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 Customizing the Platform and personalized ads

+You can opt out of the collection of your information when interacting with the Platform for purposes of customizing the Platform or personalized advertisement at any time for the future by checking the Anonymous Browsing box in the Account tab within your Settings on the Website.
+Please keep in mind that this may also have a substantial impact on your listening experience on the Platform (e.g. with regard to personalized recommendations for sounds to listen to or creator discovery).
 We may also use third party services using cookies or similar technologies showing you personalized ads on our behalf.
 Please see our Cookies Policy for how to opt-out of those.

 Please be aware that even if you opt out of interest-based ads, you may still see ads, which likely are not as appealing to you.